History

 2012

-Shandaken held its first capital campaign that spring, to fund the construction of three studios, the creation of its vegetable garden, and to set up an ad hoc office in New York City.
+Shandaken held its first capital campaign that spring, to fund the construction of three studios and to set up an ad hoc office in New York City.
 Artist Vito Acconci, curator Bob Nickas, and critic Vince Aletti made mixtapes in support of the campaign.
 With the promise to make blueprints for its studios free and available to the public, Shandaken exceeded its goal of $16,000 and satisfied set-up costs for its first season.
 By leaning heavily on volunteer labor to keep operating costs to the bare minimum, memberships and other donations satisfied an additional $17,654 in operating costs for that year.
 That April, Shandaken accepted its first cohort.

 Later that summer, Shandaken presented its first collaboration with the Center for Experimental Lectures.
 This program grew to become an annual tradition attended by hundreds each year, until its final edition in 2016.